tangkailing/HIC2FISH/README.md

 The comparative HTML uses metric multidimensional scaling to display the relative geometry of the two ensemble centroids.
 Each distance matrix is normalized by its own median lower-triangular distance, and each coordinate configuration is normalized to unit radius of gyration.
-The displayed coordinates are therefore dimensionless and should not be interpreted as absolute micrometre-scale reconstructions.
-Use the generated distance matrices for quantitative distance analyses.

 <p align="center">
   <img src="docs/figures/hic2fish_example_output.png"